 When it comes to bread, Slovaks are discerning customers who want their loaf to be plump and airy with a light texture and a shiny golden crust.
 A traditional Slovak loaf will have an oval shape and weigh 1 kg (2.2 lb), although smaller loaves are becoming increasingly popular.Given the size of the country and its population (5,4 mil.), we have a very dense network of bakeries, which means the competition is really high and so is the variety of breads.
 The Slovaks tend to favour small producers, who bring more personalized touch to their breads, as well as exciting subtlety of flavours.

-When touring my native region of Podpoľanie (pronounced as Podpolyanyie) a couple of weeks ago, I went to see two bakeries, whose owners were kind enough to show me their premises, and let me take a few pictures of their bread.
-Those above and in the gallery below are from the Vidlička & Son Bakery, a family-run business specializing in wheat-rye bread, rolls and fine pastries.
-The family use their own formula and a very specific method of preparing the dough, which allows plenty of time for the dough to rise.
+When touring my native region of Podpoľanie a couple of weeks ago, I went to see two bakeries whose owners were kind enough to let me take a few pictures of their breads.
+The Vidlička & Son Bakery is a family-run business specializing in wheat-rye bread, rolls and fine pastries.
+The family use their own recipes and a very specific method of preparing the dough, which allows plenty of time for it to rise.

 The father and the son built a thriving business from an old dysfunctional community school.
 The two of them and their extended family were all involved in the makeover.